 Explore the Ashland: The Henry Clay Estate

 Ashland: The Henry Clay Estate is another famous historical site in Lexington.

 Designed in Italian style, this large building is built in the middle of vast green expanses.

 You can connect the dots of the long history of Lexington by walking through the remnants of this place.

-In 1811, a massive earthquake had damaged this building.
+In 1811, a massive earthquake damaged this building.

-It was refurbished and this time the architects did it in the Greek Revivalist style.
+It was refurbished, and the architects did it in the Greek Revivalist style this time.

 You can spot the juxtaposition of these contrary design aesthetics as you observe this grand mansion closely.

 Situated in the middle of Bluegrass territory, you can treat your taste buds to delectable local recipes lovingly cooked in the homemade style.

 If you love authentic food, then the Windy Corner Market is the place to visit.